divyansh42/aws-cli/README.md

 # aws

-This task performs operations on Amazon Web Services resources using `aws`..
+This task performs operations on Amazon Web Services resources using `aws`.

 All aws cli commands can be found [here](https://docs.aws.amazon.com/cli/latest/reference/).